gavinmgrant/soundlyinvest-client/README.md

 # SoundlyInvest

-SoundlyInvest is a React.js app that helps you soundly invest in a rental property by running the numbers.
+SoundlyInvest is a rental property calculator app using React.js.
 In three steps, you get a detailed investment report displaying key investment metrics, such as gross rent multiplier, cap rate, net operating income, and cash flow.

 ## Live App